 Can I donate to both international and national nonprofits through Our Promise?

-When Our Promise pledge processing determines that a write-in organization does not have the required IRS 501c3 filing to receive charitable donations, they will contact the donor to determine what to do with their donation.
+When a nonprofit does not have the required IRS 501(c)(3) filing to receive charitable donations, we will make every effort to contact the donor so they can pick another valid 501(c)(3) nonprofit to direction their donation to, or stop their contribution.

 How do I receive a tax letter from Our Promise?

 Tax letters are provided on a request only basis.
-You can make a request to receive a tax letter by calling our toll-free Donor Hotline at 1-(888) TO-DO-GOOD, 1-(888) 863-6466 or by emailing email@example.com
+You can make a request to receive a tax letter by calling our toll-free Donor Hotline 1-(888) 863-6466 or by emailing email@example.com.